Package 'gradeR'

 test_file

-the name of the .r file with test_that tests (e.g. "hw1_tests.R")
+the path to the .r file with test_that tests (e.g. "hw1_tests.R")

 which_results